Join the restoration of forests along the Mediterranean

 km of coastline

 Stop the erosion of forest soil

 Make a real difference for nature and climate

 Arboreal has launched the Mediterranean Green Belt, the largest restoration of forests along the Mediterranean and a major green infrastructure in southern Europe.
 The Mediterranean is a region where forests are severely affected by climate change.
-Mediterranean forests are a unique heritage and one of the most important forests in the world.
+The Mediterranean forest is a unique heritage and the fifth most important forest in the world.

 We have already planted over 47 million trees and restored 75,000 hectares of forest, equivalent to 105,000 football fields, with the United Nations.

 Restoring forest landscapes means giving life back to the ecosystem with all its trees—new and old—its soil vegetation and its biodiversity.
 Restored forests absorb more CO2 and are more resilient to the impact of climate change.

 Temperatures in the Mediterranean have risen by 1.3°C, more than the global average and 20% faster.
 75% of forest fires in Europe take place in the Mediterranean.
 Fires are more violent, destroying millions of trees and animal life.
 Mediterranean forests are a hotspot of world biodiversity.
 One in five animal species in the Mediterranean is threatened with extinction due to forest loss.

 The CO2 stored by Mediterranean forests represents more than 2000 years of current emissions of the entire European Union.